 With so much to see, I recommend you intersperse the various markets with different activities.
 When in Salzburg you definitely have to pay homage to Wolfgang Amadeus Mozart.
 Born in the city in 1756, there are two different residences to visit.

 The first visit is Mozart’s Birthplace, an apartment in Getreidegasse, where you can see the room he was born, lived and worked.
 In 1773 the family moved from their cramped living conditions to a much grander property on Makartplatz now known as the Mozart Wohnhaus.
 With eight rooms and its own concert hall, this is where Mozart created most of his famous compositions and where you’ll see his original fortepiano.

 We also indulged in hot chocolates and cake at Café Tomaselli, a regular haunt of the illustrious composer.

 To complete our Mozart pilgrimage we booked a Mozart Dinner Concert at St. Peter Stiftskulinarium.
-Within the walls of St Peter’s Abbey it dates back to 803 and is the oldest restaurant in Central Europe – Even the Mozart family ate dinner here!
+Within the walls of St Peter’s Abbey it dates back to 803 AD and is the oldest restaurant in Central Europe – Even the Mozart family ate dinner here!

 The Baroque concert hall is lit by candlelight and you’re served a four course meal in between watching performances from his greatest works.
 During Christmas it’s extra magical with beautiful decorations, twinkling lights and an enormous Christmas tree.